Article 9. Specific Use Provisions1

 a.
 Attached.
 An accessory dwelling unit that is attached to an existing or proposed primary dwelling, such as through a shared wall, floor, or ceiling, including attached garages, storage areas or similar uses, or within an accessory structure.
 An attached accessory dwelling unit can be created by converting a portion of an existing primary dwelling, by constructing a new primary dwelling with an integral accessory dwelling unit, or by constructing an addition to an existing primary dwelling.

 2. Junior Accessory Dwelling Unit.
-An attached accessory dwelling unit that is a unit that meets specific criteria as specified below.
+A junior accessory dwelling unit is a unit that meets specific criteria as specified below.

 a.
 Maximum of 500 square feet in size.